illinois-or-research-analytics/SASCA-ReS/README.md

 # SASCA(-ReS): Scalable Agent-based Simulator for Citation Analysis (with Recency-emphasized Sampling)
 SASCA, or Scalable Agent-based Simulator for Citation Analysis, as the name suggests, is a scalable agent-based modeling simulator that can begin with a small seed network and simulate an exponential network growth to reach sizes of 100 million nodes and more.
-Currently, SASCA is implemented in modern C++ and can easily be parallelized across hundreds of cores.
+Currently, SASCA is implemented in modern C++ and can be run across hundreds of cores.

 ## Dependencies
 - C++ >= 20